georgiagibbison/PRG1-oop1/README2.md

 - Used composition to build complex relationships
 - Created 10+ objects from your classes
 - Learned the fundamental principles of OOP

-### Next Steps
-- Experiment with adding more methods to your classes
-- Try creating other types of relationships between classes
-- Explore more advanced OOP concepts like abstract classes and interfaces
-- Practice designing class hierarchies for different problem domains

 ---